 While most people plan a vacation centered around kids and activities that are kid-friendly, I take a rather unorthodox approach.
-I plan our vacations where I want to go.
+I plan a family trip where I want to go.

-Then, I find things to do that correspond to what my daughter enjoys.
-Boat rides, playgrounds in the park…you can always find something.
+Then, I find the best things to do that correspond to what my daughter enjoys.
+Boat rides, playgrounds in the park…you can always find something small kids like.
 Little K loves going on trains which we were on quite a few times.

-Just bring something to pass the time away like books, coloring pages or a kid-friendly tablet like the Fire Kids edition (we bring our LeapFrog epic, but it doesn’t seem that is available anymore).
-I could not get wi-fi to work on the train.
+Just bring something to pass the time away like books, coloring pages or a kid-friendly tablet like the Fire Kids edition (we used bring our LeapFrog epic, but it doesn’t seem that is available anymore).

 Milan doesn’t exactly come first in your mind when you think of Italy.
-But, it makes a great base for touring the Italian Lakes region as well as surrounding areas, even Switzerland.
+But, it makes a great base for touring the Italian Lakes region, Northern Italy as well as surrounding areas, even Switzerland.

 It depends on if you are going to do day trips and use Milan as your home base.
 You could easily get away with 2 nights/ 3 days if you are only interested in staying within the Milan city limits.

-However, if you day trip to Lake Como or Switzerland or other areas of Italy (the high-speed train is amazing), you could easily spend 5 nights.
+However, if you take a day trip to Lake Como or Switzerland or other areas of Italy (the high-speed train is a truly amazing great thing to try), you could easily spend 5 nights.

 Personally, I don’t like switching hotels every other night.
-I prefer to completely unpack and stay in a central location with great train access.
+I prefer to completely unpack and stay in a central location or the city center with great public transportation.
 For me, this creates a less stressful atmosphere rather than continually checking in to different hotels.

-So, what is there to do in Milan with kids?
-Here’s a list of 5 things, plus a couple of day trips, to help you plan your perfect itinerary.
+So, what’s the perfect itinerary for Milan for families?
+Here’s a list of 6 main attractions, plus a couple of day trips, to help you plan your perfect itinerary.

 - This cathedral is massive.
 It holds 40,000 worshippers.
 The Milan Cathedral is the largest church in Italy and the fifth largest in the world.
-Bring a great pair of walking shoes, especially if you go up to the terraces.
+Bring a great pair of walking shoes, especially if you go up to the terraces at the top of the Duomo.

-- Speaking of the terraces, much of the time you walk on a slant!
+- Speaking of the terraces (for which there is an extra cost), much of the time you walk on a slant!
 Keep this in mind if it has recently rained or you don’t have proper soles on your shoes.

 - Take in an incredible view of Milan and an up-close view of some of the 135 spires and 3400 statues that adorn this church.